Van Life Guide: How To Build A DIY Camper Van Conversion

 Dump Stations: Not all dump stations have potable water but many do, and they will be marked accordingly.
 You can find dump stations outside many marine and RV retailers, some gas stations like Flying J and Pilot, or check out this website to find a dump station near you.

 Beaches and Parks: Some beaches and parks will have free water available.
-This is a great place to look if you happen to be near one—just make sure that it’s a potable spigot.
+This is a great place to look if you happen to be near one—just check to make sure that it’s a potable spigot.

-Paid Campgrounds: Even if you’re not staying at a campground many will allow you to fill up your water tank for a small fee; just drive in and ask the host.
+Paid Campgrounds: Even if you’re not staying at a campground many will allow you to fill up your water tank for a small fee; just drive in and ask the camping host.